 If you present acceptable documentation for exemption from the international tuition rate, and this documentation contains an expiry date, it is your responsibility to bring updated documentation to the Office of the Registrar no later than 10 working days after the expiry date on the original documentation.
 This must be done to maintain your exemption.

 Certain exemption categories specify that both the person who has the status, and his/her dependants, are eligible for exemption from the international tuition rates.
-The definition of a "dependant" is as follows:
+The definition of a "dependant of a person includes her/her: